 10 Special Economic Zones Approved in Pakistan’s 4 Provinces

-In order to increase Pakistan’s exports in near future, the Prime Minister of Pakistan Imran Khan has approved 10 Special Economic Zones in 4 provinces.
+In order to increase Pakistan’s exports in the near future, the Prime Minister of Pakistan Imran Khan has approved 10 Special Economic Zones in 4 provinces.

 This approval came in a meeting held on the issue of privatization of industry in Pakistan.
 The PM along with the committee decided to private 33 state-owned entities as a part of their reforms.

 This article will provide you with all broader goals and objectives of setting up SEZ in Pakistan.

 The first and foremost aim of setting up Special Economic Zones in Pakistan was to promote industrialization in the country.
 For a long period of time, the Pakistani administration has not been able to provide support to the industries in Pakistan.
 This led to a gradual demise of the industrial sector, and Pakistan’s exports started to decline.

 Setting up Special Economic Zones would enable the industries to operate freely without restrictions.
 This means that proper provision of power and material would be ensured, so that the process of production is fully optimized.
 This will allow local industries to flourish, and our markets will have access to a variety of good and commodities which were previously imported.

 In order to properly regulate these Special Economic Zones, a proper Special Economic Zones Act was passed back in 2012.
 This act gave birth to a Board of Investment (BoI), which is responsible for making crucial investment decisions and regulating the projects.

 Moreover, the passing of this act reflects a broader consensus in the ranks of lawmakers in Pakistan.
 The majority of political actors in the country are supporting the idea of industrialization and everyone seems to grasp its socio-economic significance.